fmalmeida/MpGAP/docs/quickstart.rst

 Illumina reads can be found in both `example dataset 1 <https://ngs-preprocess.readthedocs.io/en/latest/quickstart.html#id2>`_ and `example dataset 2 <https://ngs-preprocess.readthedocs.io/en/latest/quickstart.html#id3>`_.
-Therefore it is possible to execute a hybrid assembly with any of them.
+Therefore it is possible to execute a hybrid assembly with any one of them.
 Just remember that dataset 1 is oxford nanopore and dataset 2 pacbio.

 This pipeline can perform a hybrid assembly in two ways: